-Whether you ditch the dairy stuff for ethical reasons or because your digestive system flat out refuses lactose, help is here to satisfy all of your cheesy cravings.
 Considering cheese is a broad foodstuff, plant-based options are made with ingredients (sans any animal products) that vary based on the brand or recipe.
-“Some rely mostly on nuts like cashews, while others use soy, tapioca starch, potato starches, or coconut oil,” says McNeill.
+“Some rely mostly on nuts like cashews or almonds, while others use soy or tofu, tapioca starch, potato starches, or coconut oil,” says McNeill.
 Homemade varieties often call for a base of potatoes, carrots, nutritional yeast, nuts, or seeds.

-Think of the cheese usually stacked on your charcuterie boards—it probably has a vegan dupe by now.
-The cheese experience depends on its melt, texture, stretch, and packs a range of flavors from subtle creaminess to a pungent tang depending on what kind you reach for.
-That variety is one reason cheese is tricky to successfully veganize, especially compared to other plant-based alternatives (I’m looking at you, oat milk).
+Think of the cheese usually stacked on a charcuterie board, then remind yourself that it probably has a vegan dupe by now.
+The cheese experience—whether vegan or not—will always depend on its melt, texture, and stretch.
+Different varieties of cheese can cover a wide range of flavors, from subtle creaminess to a pungent tang depending on what kind you reach for.

 How is vegan cheese made?